Ole Miss Women's Tennis History

 The Rebels would follow with top 10 finishes in 1997, 1998 and 1999.
 The 1999 season ranks as the most successful in program history.
 Ole Miss won its first SEC title, capturing the SEC Tournament Championship by knocking off 1998 NCAA Champion Florida, in the final.
 The Rebels posted their highest win total in history with a 24-5 overall record and finished second in the SEC at 12-2.
 Furthermore, the Rebels advanced to the NCAA quarterfinals for the fourth time and earned their highest final national ranking ever at No. 6.

 Success continued into the 21st century, as longtime Rebel assistant Mark Beyers took over the reigns of the women's team.
-Under his watch, the Rebels captured their first ever SEC Western Division Championship in 2005 and made the program's 11th NCAA appearance.
+Under his watch, the Rebels captured their first of two SEC Western Division Championship in 2005 and made the program's 11th NCAA appearance.

 As has become a tradition with the Lady Rebels, the team has achieved outstanding success off the court.
-For the 15th consecutive year in 2011, the Rebels received the distinction of being named an ITA All-Academic Team.
+For the 18th consecutive year in 2014, the Rebels received the distinction of being named an ITA All-Academic Team.
 Numerous players have earned national academic honors, while also being named to the SEC Academic Honor Roll.
 The team has also won the Chancellor's Cup three times as the varsity team with the highest cumulative GPA.

-With five of the top seven returning and the addition of some outstanding newcomers, the Rebels have their sights set on winning another SEC West title and hosting an NCAA Regional.
+With five of the top six returning and the addition of a talented recruiting class, the Rebels have their sights on making noise in the SEC and nationally in 2015.